vianraaa/Source.NET-jasu/README.md

 - [maddnias](https://github.com/maddnias) for his work on SharpVPK, and [antim0118](https://github.com/antim0118) for his changes which fixed some incompatibilities
 - [Leystryku](https://github.com/Leystryku) for his work on [leysourceengineclient](https://github.com/Leystryku/leysourceengineclient) - which has served as a very good baseline for networking implementations when I was struggling

+## Building
+You need the following:
+- A C#-compatible IDE obviously (Visual Studio 2022 is what I use for now, although I'm sure it would work fine on Rider or VS Code)
+- The .NET 9.0 SDK
+- A license for Garry's Mod on Steam

+You will also need to symlink the Half Life 2/Garry's Mod vpk files or copy them directly.
+A Powershell file is provided in Game.Assets to automatically symlink the necessary VPK's and map files - if someone wants to write an equivalent Linux script for doing this, that would be very appreciated.

 ## Structure
 The engine is very similar to Source, with various deviations where I saw fit, to better match .NET/C# implementation details.
+Things like UtlVector/UtlMap/UtlLinkedList are replaced with their C# equivalents.
 Each "stage" described here builds on each other incrementally - ie. stage 3 can include stage 2 and stage 1 libraries, stage 2 can include stage 1 libraries, but stage 1 cannot include stage 2 libraries, etc. Libraries can include other libraries within their own stage if needed - but is done only in a few cases (VTF including Common and Bitmap, for example.)

 There are currently seven stages.
 The Solution is organized via Solution Folders as well in this order.